mshangle1/watchmen/GET_STARTED.md

  - To run Cucumber feature files Watchmen uses JUnit test runner.

- - To configure JUnit runner Watchmen needs a file called \<featureName\>.java  in src/main/java/com/ally/d3/watchmen/testRunner/
+ - To configure JUnit runner Watchmen needs a file called \<featureName\>.java under src/main/java/com/ally/d3/watchmen/testRunner/

  - Here’s the example of the test runner file:

           @RunWith(Cucumber.class)
             @CucumberOptions(
                 features = "src/main/resources/features",
                 glue = "com/ally/d3/watchmen/steps",
                 tags ={"@oauth","not @skip"},
                 plugin = {"pretty", "html:target/cucumber/bagbasics",
                       "junit: target/cucumber/bagbasics/cucumber.xml", "json:target/cucumber-report/cucumber.json"}
                 )

           public class TestRunnerTemplate {

            }

  - The @RunWith (Cucumber.class) annotation on the TestRunner class tells JUnit to kick off Cucumber.
- - Cucumber run time parses the command-line options to know what Feature to run, where the Glue Code lives, what plugins to use, and so on.
+ - Cucumber run time parses the command-line options to know what features to run, where the glue code lives, what plugins to use, and so on.

 The above configurations telling Cucumber next things:

-to look for the feature files in src/main/resources/features/ to look for the step definition files in com/ally/d3/watchmen/steps to run scenarios only with tag @oauth and to not run scenarios with tag @skip to generate XML report on target/cucumber-reports/ and name it cucumber.xml to generate Json report on target/cucumber-report/cucumber/ and name it cucumber.json to format cucumber.xml on monochrome style
+ - to look for the feature files in src/main/resources/features/
+ - to look for the step definition files in com/ally/d3/watchmen/steps
+ - to run scenarios only with tag @oauth and to not run scenarios with tag @skip
+ - to generate XML report on target/cucumber-reports/ and name it cucumber.xml
+ - to generate Json report on target/cucumber-report/cucumber/ and name it cucumber.json
+ - to format cucumber.xml on monochrome style

 For more information please see Cucumber Reference